-Students who have not yet met their high school graduation requirements nor earned a high school diploma after four years are eligible for free public education through the school year in which they turn 21.
-This includes students under 21 who have earned a high school equivalency certificate.
+Students who have not yet met their high school graduation requirements nor earned a high school diploma after four years are eligible for free public education until the student's 22nd birthday.
+This includes students under 22 who have earned a high school equivalency certificate.